 With these downloadable files, you can print the larger asteroid Didymos, the smaller asteroid Dimorphos, and the pieces needed to build a stand that allows Dimorphos to orbit around Didymos.

 The shape of Didymos was determined by Arecibo radar observations taken in 2003.
-The shape of Dimorphos is largely unknown and will remain unknown until images from DART and LICIACube are obtained.
-Though the exact shape of Dimorphos is unknown, observations from telescopes on the Earth have shown that Dimorphos is not completely round and has one dimension that is slightly longer than the others.
-Consequently, in this model, Dimorphos is depicted as an elongated oval.
-Once DART reveals the actual shape of Dimorphos, we'll make that updated file available and your asteroid model can be updated too!
+The shape of Dimorphos is largely unknown and will remain so until DART and LICIACube obtain images of it.
+However, observations from telescopes on Earth have indicated that one dimension of Dimorphos is slightly longer than the others; that's why this model depicts the moonlet as an elongated oval.
+Once DART reveals the actual shape of Dimorphos, we'll update this file so you can update your asteroid model!

 Model pieces, unassembled